Chapter 31:

 “Welcome back, your majesty!”
 Mímir and Abaddon quickly answered, dropping to one knee.

-“…I was,” David replied, gesturing to them stand.
+“…I was,” David said, gesturing to them stand.
 “Within a few weeks, we will see the results that I desire.
 Where is Eva or one of the other servants?”

-“I saw Eva about ten minutes ago cleaning the main hall,” Abaddon said.
+“I saw Eva about ten minutes ago cleaning the main hall,” Abaddon answered.
 “Shall I escort-?”

 “…There’s no need,” Lady Rebecca said softly.
-She stepped in front of David, curtsied and said, “If you will excuse me,” before going to find Eva.
+She stepped in front of David and curtsied.
+“If you will excuse me.”

 “Did something happen, your-?”
 Mímir tried to ask but David cut him off.